Northeast Recycling & Transfer Station project

 Through this partnership, we developed criteria to narrow the list of potential sites for the facility to three.
 Learn more about the site selection process.

-King County's Solid Waste Division will study three potential site alternatives and a no-action alternative for its Northeast Recycling & Transfer Station Project in an environmental review process set to begin this fall.
+King County's Solid Waste Division will study two potential site alternatives and a no-action alternative Download PDF 1.5 MB for its Northeast Recycling & Transfer Station Project in an environmental review process set to begin this fall.

 The site alternatives that will be studied in an Environmental Impact Statement (EIS) include:

 - A 12.9 acre-site comprised of six properties in the 15000 block of Woodinville-Redmond Rd.
-NE in Woodinville.
+NE Download PDF 250 K in Woodinville.

-- The current Houghton Transfer Station property at 11724 NE 60th St. in Kirkland.
+- The current Houghton Transfer Station property at 11724 NE 60th St Download PDF 100 K in Kirkland.

 Overview of site selection process